 The Mary Erskine School, Stewart’s Melville College and ESMS Junior School are administered by the Company of Merchants of the City of Edinburgh.
 Since 1989, powers have been devolved to the Erskine Stewart’s Melville Schools’ Governing Council, a sub-committee of The Merchant Company Education Board.

 Since 1978, The Mary Erskine School has been twinned with Stewart's Melville College.
 Through this arrangement, the senior schools are separate and single-sex but led by one Principal, while girls and boys from the Nursery to Primary 7 are educated together in ESMS Junior School.
 This Privacy Notice covers all three of these schools.

-ESMS’ main offices are located at The Mary Erskine School, Ravelston, Edinburgh, EH4 3NT and it is at this address that you can contact our Data Protection Officer should you have any queries about how we use the data we gather.
+ESMS’ main offices are located at The Mary Erskine School, Ravelston, Edinburgh, EH4 3NT and it is at this address that you can contact our Data Controller should you have any queries about how we use the data we gather.

 About this Privacy Notice

 At the Erskine Stewart’s Melville Schools your privacy is important and we will treat any personal information you provide in accordance with the General Data Protection Regulation (EU 2016/679) and the UK Data Protection Act 2018.